jeancochrane/islr/3-linear-regression/notes.md

 3. How well does the model fit the data?
 4. Given a set of predictor values, what would we predict?

-#### Is there a relationship between the predictors and the response?
+#### Question 1: Is there a relationship between the predictors and the response?

 - Extend hypothesis testing to multiple variables
     - Hypothesis: All the coefficients are 0